UWPCE-PythonCert/PythonCertDevel/_sources/scripts/dict_as_switch.rst.txt

     else:
         return "nothing"

-And there is nothing wrong with that, but....
+And there is nothing wrong with that, and it is often used.

+but....

 dict as switch
 --------------